dmendler/nefario/nefario-vite/README.md

 Danny Mendler and Brandon Hulse

 Our website pulls swimmer data from a database and displays to user when requested.
+Users can also add do database if then are authorized.

 Access website at: http://localhost:5173/